 For expert use only: set the initial trigger sizes for garbage collection of vector heap (in bytes) and cons cells (number) respectively.
 Suffix 'M' specifies megabytes or millions of cells respectively.
-The defaults are 6Mb and 350k respectively.
+The defaults are 6Mb and 350k respectively and can also be set by environment variables R_NSIZE and R_VSIZE.